dmuneras/moodle-theme_archaius/README.md

 Archaius
 ---------

-Archaius is a moodle's theme with several options to customize you Moodle:
+Archaius is a moodle's theme with several options to customize your Moodle:

  * Changing logo.
  * Footnote.